teal-language/tl/docs/tutorial.md

 ## Local variables

-Variables in tl have types.
+Variables in Teal have types.
 So, when you declare a variable with the `local` keyword, tl needs some way to know what type to assign to that variable.
-For this reason, it is not valid in tl to declare a variable with no type at all like this:
+For this reason, it is not valid in Teal to declare a variable with no type at all like this:

 ```